 (2) The provisions of this section apply to proclamations, orders in council and declarations made under this Act whether made before or after the coming into operation of the Health Act Amendment Act (No. 2) 1960.

-[Section 348A inserted by No. 38 of 1960 s.
+[Section 348A inserted: No. 38 of 1960 s.
 7.]

 Part XV — Miscellaneous provisions